 A student whose cumulative grade point average falls below the minimum acceptable level in any semester will be placed on academic probation for the subsequent semester of enrollment.
 During the probationary semester, the student must attain the minimum acceptable cumulative grade point average, or a 2.0 average for that semester, or be placed on suspension for one semester.
 If suspension occurs at the end of a spring semester, the next permissible term for attendance will be spring semester of the following year.
+Probation and suspension for Special Students (students not pursuing a degree or certificate) will be based on the same policy as degree seeking students.
 A student who believes that there were extenuating circumstances or an unusual hardship affecting grade point average may contact the Records Office within seven calendar days of the suspension and request, in writing, a review of the suspension by the Academic Review Committee.
 The committee will review the appeal.